Mail Merge and Reporting

 - Fill in documents with data from any type of data source

-Mechanism and Main Components of a Mail Merge Operation
+Mechanism and Main Components of Mail Merge

 Usually, a loaded document allows you to store merge fields, for example, a document in DOCX format.
 But there are formats that do not store such fields, for example, TXT.
 If Aspose.Words supports loading such file formats, you can add the merge fields directly to the document model, save the document in a convenient supported format, and perform the mail merge operation.